-How To Set Healthy Expectations For Your Online Dating Life, According To Experts
+How To Set Healthier Expectations For Your Online Dating Life

 When I first made a profile on OkCupid in the spring of 2012 (before Tinder was around!), I had no idea what to expect when online dating.
 As eager as I was to make romantic connections, I couldn't have predicted that that same over-enthusiasm would end up biting me in the butt, hard.
 Because I was so keen to find love, my expectations of online dating were way too high, and I found myself on an endless roller coaster of emotional highs and lows — because every rejection, bad date, or failed relationship felt extremely personal.